 The thresholds for physical abuse would be either persistent intentional harm, even if not causing significant or long-lasting injury to the student and which the Organisation is unable to manage successfully, and/or intentionally leaving a mark or breaking the skin of another student.
-Persistent bullying of students that cannot be managed successfully internally and where there is a significant impact on the emotional wellbeing and mental health of the student will also be reported to relevant agencies.
+Bullying of students that cannot be managed successfully internally and results in a significant impact on the emotional wellbeing and mental health of the student will also be reported to relevant agencies.

-The requirements for each incident will be carefully considered by the DSL and relevant staff.
+The requirements for each incident will be carefully considered by the DSL and Safeguarding Team.
 The outcome may differ depending on the circumstances and the needs of each student.

-Persistent unintentional physical harm should continue to be reported to the DSL via DatabridgeMIS and while these will be handled internally, there will be a clear emphasis on how staff can support in reducing these incidences.
+Persistent unintentional physical harm should continue to be reported to the Safeguarding Team via DatabridgeMIS and while these will be handled internally, there will be a clear emphasis on how staff can support in reducing these incidences.